williamlidberg/Detection-of-hunting-pits-using-airborne-laser-scanning-and-deep-learning/README.md

     python /workspace/code/tools/laz_to_dem.py /workspace/data/selected_lidar_tiles/ /workspace/data/dem_tiles/ 0.5

 ## Extract and normalize topographical indices
+Training a model directly on the digital elevation model is not practical since the values ranges from 0 to 2000 m.
+Instead different topographical indices were extracted from the DEM.
 The topographical data will be the same for both segmentation and object detection.
 All topographical indices are extracted using [Whitebox Tools](https://www.whiteboxgeo.com/manual/wbt_book/preface.html).
 The indices used are:
     1. [Multidirectional hillshade]()
     2. [Slope](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/geomorphometric_analysis.html?highlight=slope#slope)
     3. [High pass median filter](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/image_processing_tools_filters.html?highlight=high%20pass%20meda#highpassmedianfilter)